haunt98/posts-go/posts/2022-07-19-migrate-to-buf.md

 - Add `buf lint` to make sure your proto is good.
 - Add `buf breaking --against "https://your-grpc-repo-goes-here.git"` to make sure each time you update proto, you don't break backward compatibility.

+# Tips

+Some experience I got after writing proto files for a living:

+- Ignore DRY (Do not Repeat Yourself) when handling proto, don't split proto into many files.
+  Trust me, it saves you from wasting time to debug how to import Go after generated.
+  Because proto import and Go import is [2](https://github.com/golang/protobuf/issues/895) different things.
+  If someone already have split proto files, you should use `sed` to fix the damn things.

 ## Thanks